 3. Lower your expectations.
 The house is going to be messy when you’re homeschooling with toddlers.
 You probably won’t get to everything you’d like to each day.

 5. Consistent discipline system.
 Start early.
 Have appropriate rules and consequences.
+Here are some calming strategies for kids that you might find helpful.

 6. Don’t let toddlers get tired or hungry.
 Have regular naptimes, bedtimes, and mealtimes.